Kabuki-Oti/Weather-App/READme.md

-# Simple Weather App
+# Weather App

-A simple weather app that allows users to search for weather information by city name and view the current weather conditions.
+A weather app that allows users to search for weather information by city name and view the current weather conditions.

 ![Weather App Screenshot](./assests/preview.png)